mharty3/mharty3.github.io/_til/python/black-code-formatting-in-jupyter.md

 ---
-title: 'Use black code formatting in Jupyter (python)'
+title: "Use black code formatting in Jupyter (python)"
 ---
 [Black](https://black.readthedocs.io/en/stable/) is a code formatting library.
 It will format your code so you don't have to.
 Here is how to use it in Jupyter: